Deposit slip: Completion of slips

 The description column on deposit slips has been used for over 100 years in the U.S. to notate where the bank should send the check to reclaim the money; this was done at first by notating in words the name of bank or its location.
 The bank's transit number, also called bank number, began to be used instead of words.
 The bank number was written as the upper line of a fraction, with the bottom number referring to the central bank branch.
 Some people wrote just the top of the fraction, others tried writing the entire fraction.
 After the introduction of automated sorting of checks, many people wrote nothing at all in the deposit slip's description column.
 Some people put the check writers' names in the description column.
-There was a tendency in the early teens of the 21st century to write in the number of the check being deposited without mentioning who the check was from.
+There was a tendency in the early 2010s to write in the number of the check being deposited without mentioning who the check was from.